 If you really want something seriously sturdy then get a framed bag.
 Check out the supply closet for BOB’s I find promising.

-After you purchase your BOB, DON’T remove the tags.
+After you purchase your bag, DON’T remove the tags.
 Load it up with your supplies, put it on, and go for a walk or wear it around the house for a few hours.
 Does it feel sturdy?
 Is it comfortable?
 If not, return it and try another style.
 If it does work for you, take the tags off and you’re done until you need it or replace the contents.

-What Goes into the Bug Out Bag
+Bug Out Bag Essentials Checklist

 What goes into you BOB will depend on your personal needs –consider things such as your location and your health.
 I’ve listed some items for your consideration.